Modularization

 })

-# File Scope
+# File scope

-Variables and functions declared in the JavaScript file are valid only in the file.
-Variables and functions with the same names can be declared in different files without affecting each other.
+in JavaScript Variables and functions declared in the file are valid only in that fileVariables and functions with the same name can be declared in different files without affecting each other.

 App({